 The only blight on my life was my weak bladder – I had a bladder repair and WOW it was fantastic to do away with the pads and the manic running to the loo!

-Fathers’ Day arrived and we all went out for a meal, Connor (Alan’ Son) had stomach ache which turned out to be Appendicitis and he was rushed into hospital on the following Wednesday.
-On the Wednesday night we went to see him at Alder Hey, on the way a car pulled out on us and we had to break – this jarred my back and by the time we got into the hospital I was in quite a bit of pain.
+Fathers’ Day arrived and we all went out for a meal, Connor (Alan’s son) had stomach ache which turned out to be appendicitis and he was rushed into hospital on the following Wednesday.
+That night we went to see him at Alder Hey.
+On the way a car pulled out on us and we had to break – this jarred my back and by the time we got into the hospital I was in quite a bit of pain.

-The next day, at work, I twisted on my chair and felt a really sharp pain right across my lower back, but it passed so quickly I didn’t think anything of it, but by Thursday night my back was killing me – because of the problems with my hips I often got back ache and just thought the jolt in the car had set it off again.
+The next day at work, I twisted on my chair and felt a really sharp pain right across my lower back, but it passed so quickly I didn’t think anything of it.
+By Thursday night my back was killing me! – because of the problems with my hips I often got back ache and just thought the jolt in the car had set it off again.
 Friday was my day off and I usually saw my Mum, but I had to ring and say I was in too much pain to visit her.
-However, two week prior I had had a biopsy just below my knee as I had some lumps and I had an appointment to have the stitch removed at the Dr’s.

 I managed to get into the car and dragged myself into the Nurses room – she could see I was in agony – also one of the Dr’s came into the room, I told them about my back and they both agreed that I should take pain killers and keep moving.

 Work on Saturday?
 Not a chance – the pain was so bad, Alan was so worried, but I am so used to ‘getting on with it’ that that is what I was trying to do.